max1mde/HologramAPI/README.md

 TextHologram leaderboard = hologramManager.generateLeaderboard(
     location,
     leaderboardData,
-    HologramManager.LeaderboardOptions.builder() // There are even more option in this builder like the title and footer design
+    HologramManager.LeaderboardOptions.builder() // There are even more options in this builder like the title and footer design
         .title("Top Players")
         .showEmptyPlaces(true)
         .scale(1.2f)